III. Mission Statement

 Section 3.
 Meetings of the Members

-The officers of PASEF are the president, the president-elect, the immediate past president, the secretary, and the at-large members of the Council.
+The officers of PASEF are the president, the president-elect, the immediate past president, the secretary, and nine at-large members of the Council.
 The president-elect serves for a term of one year from June 1 of the year of election, then for another year as president, followed by a third year as past president.
-The secretary and the at-large members of the Council each serve for a term of three years from June 1 of the year of election.
-The terms of office of the at-large members will be staggered in order to provide continuity.
+The secretary serves for a term of one year from June 1 of the year of election, and each of the at-large members of the Council serves for a term of three years from June 1 of the year of election.
+The terms of office of the at-large members are staggered in order to provide continuity.
 All officers serve without compensation.

 Section 1.
 Duties and Membership